 Champoluc is part of Monterosa Ski, which is Italy’s very own Three Valleys.
 The area is home to the most underrated skiing in the Alps – both on-piste and off.

-Simon Brown runs the Ski2 British ski school in Champoluc, which is run exclusively for the guests of the Hampshire-based tour operator Ski2.
-For the past 17 years this cute, underdeveloped village in the Aosta Valley has been home to Simon and his wife Ruth.
+Simon Brown runs the Ski 2 British ski school in Champoluc, which is run exclusively for the guests of the Hampshire-based tour operator Ski 2.
+For nearly 20 years this cute, underdeveloped village in the Aosta Valley has been home to Simon and his wife Ruth.

 Table of Contents